 Exquisite engineering, brilliant designs, and the highest technical standards: the achievements of the construction industry are beyond dispute.
 They provide living space, highlight new architecture, and enhance transportation.
 Not infrequently, however, construction projects follow a rocky path to completion: the bitter reality consists of deficits and delays, which in many cases end up being reluctantly tolerated.
-As far as Porsche Consulting is concerned, excellence in construction means more than just technical advances.
+As far as Porsche Consulting is concerned, excellence and expertise in construction means more than just technical advances.
 What counts is the continuous improvement of all processes.
 Successful process management extends from the company’s strategic orientation to its project control, including operational execution and the subsequent start-up.
 This has given Porsche Consulting’s clients up to 90 percent fewer deficits in their construction projects.
 Scheduled construction times have also been adhered to, or even shortened by up to 30 percent.

 - The right strategic orientation: what project types give us a distinct profile on the market?